nopsys/CogNOS/BUILDING.md

 We support _all_ main system vms available: qemu, VirtualBox, VMWare and Bochs.
 You can even run the image with an attached gdb (through qemu)

-    make try-qemu       # runs it using qemu make try-qemudbg    # runs it using qemu attaching a gdb to debug remotely and with symbols!!! make try-bochs      # runs it using bochs
+    cd ../opensmalltalk-vm/platforms/nopsys (only if you are not already there) make try-qemu       # runs it using qemu make try-qemudbg    # runs it using qemu attaching a gdb to debug remotely and with symbols!!! make try-bochs      # runs it using bochs